openblack/bw2-modding/file_formats/bwm.md

 ```

 ### Bone Definition
+Define the position and orientation of a bone, information on the skeleton are found in [.al](/file_formats/al.md) files
 ```
 float[3] axis1; //First axis of a rotation matrix float[3] axis2; //Second axis of a rotation matrix